-Q. Do I need to be married to adopt or become a foster parent?
+Q. Do I need to be married to become a foster parent?

 No, you may be single or living with a partner or paramour.

-Q. Is there financial help if I become a foster or adoptive parent?
+Q. Is there financial help if I become a foster parent?

 Q. How long will children stay in my home?

 The length of a child’s stay in your home may range from a few days, months, a year, or even longer.
 However, the average stay for a child in foster care is less than a year.